Harassment & Sexual Misconduct

 Definitions

-• Harassment is defined as unwanted conduct related to a protected characteristic (such as age, disability, gender reassignment, race, religion, sex, sexual orientation, etc.) that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
+• Section 26 of the Equality Act 2010 – harassment is defined as unwanted conduct related to a protected characteristic (such as age, disability, gender reassignment, race, religion, sex, sexual orientation, etc.) that has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating, or offensive environment.

 • Sexual misconduct: any unwanted or attempted unwanted conduct of a sexual nature including sexual harassment, sexual assault and rape.
 It often involves actions that disregard boundaries, exploit power dynamics, or undermine consent, and it may have legal implications beyond anti-discrimination laws leading to criminal convictions, especially in relation to incidents of sexual assault (Sexual Offences Act 2003).